CiaranDoidge/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-Determin timel eft in a mortgage
+Determine time left in a mortgage